solomon-melamed-monitoring/solomon-melamed-monitoring/README.md

 My work connects technical monitoring with business service health—turning infrastructure, application, database, and operational data into actionable alerts, clear dashboards, and better decisions.

 ### 🌍 Professional Impact

 - Architected, implemented, and continue to manage a centralized monitoring and operations platform supporting data centers across more than 65 countries.
 - Designed and established a Disaster Recovery (DR) environment to ensure monitoring continuity and service availability in the event of a primary-site failure.
 - Built enterprise monitoring systems from the ground up for complex, mission-critical production environments.
+- Monitor mission-critical electronic monitoring platforms used by justice and public-safety programs across multiple countries, including home detention programs.
+- Design monitoring and controls that validate the end-to-end delivery and processing of device-generated events and notifications, helping ensure that critical alerts are received and acted upon.
 - Design and develop technical, operational, business, and executive dashboards based on monitored data and customer requirements.
 - Develop proactive and predictive monitoring solutions that identify potential problems and notify the relevant teams before customer services are affected.
 - Design and implement monitoring processes aligned with company business requirements and service objectives.
 - Integrate monitoring platforms with complex business applications, infrastructure, databases, APIs, and operational processes.

 ### 🔭 Areas of expertise

 - Monitoring & Observability architecture